Pineapple-Orange Frozen Custard Ice Cream

 Protein: 5 g

-PEEL and core 1 pineapple (1 1/2 pounds); cut into chunks.
-PROCESS in blender OR food processor on medium speed until smooth.
-Measure 3 cups puree for ice cream.
+PROCESS pineapple chunks in blender OR food processor on medium speed until smooth.
+MEASURE 3 cups puree for ice cream.

-COOL quickly: Set pan in larger pan of ice water; stir occasionally and gently for a few minutes to hasten cooling.
+SET pan in larger pan of ice water; STIR occasionally and gently for a few minutes to hasten cooling.
 PRESS piece of plastic wrap onto surface of custard to prevent a “skin” from forming.
 REFRIGERATE until thoroughly chilled, at least 1 hour.

 ICE CREAM: POUR chilled custard, pineapple puree, whipping cream, juice concentrate, orange peel and vanilla into 1-gallon ice cream freezer can.
 FREEZE according to manufacturer’s directions, using 6 parts crushed ice to 1 part rock salt.
 TRANSFER to freezer containers, allowing head space for expansion; FREEZE until firm.

 - Low heat, a heavy saucepan, constant stirring and patience are the keys to making custard sauce.
 If you increase the cooking temperature to try to speed the process along, the custard is likely to curdle.
 Stirring constantly, making sure to cover the entire bottom and the corners of the pan, prevents scorching and ensures that the mixture heats evenly.

 - Watch carefully and test frequently toward the end of the cooking time, after about 10 to 12 minutes.
 The last few minutes are crucial.
 Undercooked custard will be thin and watery; overcooked custard will curdle.
 The difference is a matter of only a few degrees.